-After rapid growth of mobile business, future growth prospects are lower in competitive and mature South African mobile market
+After rapid growth of mobile business, future growth prospects are lower in the competitive and mature South African mobile market

-The mobile business, comprising both voice and data services, has become Telkom's primary revenue driver and accounted for 45% of group revenue for the year ending March 2021, increasing to 49% for the six months ending September 2021.
-Telkom's mobile business has in the past grown rapidly, from 1.8 million subscribers in March 2014, generating around ZAR350 million in revenue to 16.3 million subscribers and ZAR19.5 billion of revenue for the twelve months ending September 2021.
-Telkom was able to generate this rapid growth despite competition from three larger, more established mobile operators Vodacom (majority owned by Vodafone Group plc, Baa2 stable), MTN Group Limited (Ba2 negative) and Cell C. Telkom overtook Cell C in terms of subscriber numbers in 2020, becoming the third largest mobile operator in South Africa.
-Telkom's market share however still significantly lags behind the 30% market share of the second largest operator MTN and its profitability is also significantly lower at a mobile business EBITDA margin of 29% for the six months ending September 2021 against margins generally in excess of 40% for MTN's and Vodacom's South African operations.
+The mobile business, comprising both voice and data services, has become Telkom's primary revenue driver and accounted for 51% of group revenue for the September 2022 LTM period.
+Telkom's mobile business has in the past grown rapidly, from 1.8 million subscribers in March 2014, generating around ZAR350 million in revenue to 18.0 million subscribers and ZAR21.5 billion of revenue for the twelve months ending September 2022.
+Telkom was able to generate this rapid growth despite competition from three larger, more established mobile operators Vodacom (majority owned by Vodafone Group plc, Baa2 stable), MTN Group Limited (Ba2 stable) and Cell C. Telkom overtook Cell C in terms of subscriber numbers in 2020, becoming the third largest mobile operator in South Africa.
+Telkom's market share however still significantly lags behind the 30% market share of the second largest operator MTN and its profitability is also significantly lower at a mobile business EBITDA margin of 23% for the six months ending September 2022 against margins generally around 40% for MTN's and Vodacom's South African operations.
 We expect growth of the mobile segment in South Africa will slow over the next years as the mobile market is mature, as indicated by a penetration rate of 162% as of 2020 according to the World Bank, meaning there are 162 mobile subscriptions for every 100 residents, which is amongst the highest levels in the world.
-Over the six months to September 2021, subscriber growth continued to be strong at 18.8% against the same period a year earlier, however this was mainly driven by a nearly equivalent 17.9% decline in ARPU, indicating intense pricing pressure to maintain subscriber growth.
+Over the six months to September 2022, subscriber growth continued to be strong at 10.9% against the same period a year earlier, however this was accompanied by a decline in ARPU of 5.0%, indicating pressure to reduce prices in order to grow subscriber numbers.